camptocamp/pytest-odoo/README.rst

 These only work in addition to ``--odoo-database``.

+In case one of these environment variables conflics with your setup, you may use ``--odoo-disable-docker-env``.

 You can use the ``ODOO_RC`` environment variable using an odoo configuration file, containing at least the ``database`` option with the name of the database to test::

    export ODOO_RC=/path/to/odoo/config.cfg